FelixLoether/Resizer/README.rst

     - Path to an Image in the local file system.

-    - A PIL Image object (the image will be copied).
+    - A PIL Image object.

-    - An Image object (will be copied).
+    - An Image object.

     - A readable file-like object.

+copy
+    If the source is a PIL Image or an Image object, copy dictates whether the source image will be copied instead of used directly.
+With Image objects the Image object itself is always copied, the copy argument specifies whether the underlying PIL Image should be copied or not.

 .. _Resizer: